Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Machine Memory Card.md

 # Machine Memory Card
 Used to copy machine configuration to other machines

-Shift right click to copy a machines configuration, right click on another machine to paste to it.
+Sneak right click to copy a machines configuration, right click on another machine to paste to it.

 Currently it copies: